Code Risk Magic Links

 ## Alert-based Magic Links

-A magic link is provided within each notification sent by Arnica to chatops platforms.
-When a risk is identified and a matching policy requires a notification, Arnica will include a link in the notification that leads directly to the newly identified risk.
-This link will lead to a view that is restricted to that risk alone, making it safe to share.
+A magic link is provided within each notification sent by Arnica to ChatOps platforms.
+When a risk is identified and a matching policy requires a notification, Arnica includes a link that leads directly to the newly identified risk.

 ## Magic Link Expiration